 6.2.2 Close: on site, in the living environment

 “Close“ learning venues show their advantages if the barriers for taking part in an event want to be kept low.
 The familiar setting offers possibilities to connect.
 Fears and worries concerning distant, unknown and foreign places can be excluded.
 This way events of political youth education are easily included in the living environment of the adolescents.
 Thus one can reach especially those young people, who generally or at that specific moment don´t have the resources to tolerate feelings of “foreignness“ outside their familiar living environment.
-“Close“ venues are also favourable concerning the transfer of new knowledge and experience into everyday life.
+“Close“ venues are also favorable concerning the transfer of new knowledge and experience into everyday life.

 These aspects of “close“ venues also come up in the interviews repeatedly.
 Thus Ann-Kathrin and Alexander are both active in Children and Youth Parliament.
 Ann-Kathrin mainly sees it as a good opportunity to do something locally (Lines 37-38), that means to affect changes in her own environment.
 Alexander points out that he can establish relationships and build up local networks by his activities in the Parliament.
 He also gets to know more about his home town and can thus identify more easily.
 In addition, belonging to the Children and Youth Parliament is of vital importance to him for getting in contact with politics on a local level.
 Local issues and initiatives appeal to him as they are closely connected to his living environment.
 He can thus experience the effects and consequences of political action immediately.

 Marianne, Susanne, Manuela and Esra are taking part as guides in a travelling exhibition on the prosecution of Jews during the Third Reich in their home town or its close surroundings.
 In their statements appears their fascination in participating lies in being able to pass an understanding of a so far unknown and difficult topic to other adolescents in their own environment.
-With this alienation effect they can as well reflect on themselves and learn.
+With this alienation effect, they can as well reflect on themselves and learn.

 Marie, Cem and Mario take part as “ambassadors“ in a program for voluntary work, recruiting pupils locally for volunteer projects during the Day of Volunteer work.
 The program´s local reference makes it easier for them to gain access to their commitment and to link it to their own sphere of everyday life.
 They highly identify themselves with their position as ambassadors.
 The political education seminars they attend to in this context are on the other hand taking place in a distant educational institution.
 Marie enjoys attending the seminars as they form a highlight amongst the ambassadors.
 You can learn a lot and above all you get to know a lot of people (Lines 1306-1308).
 Getting in contact with like-minded people and group dynamics during seminars are facets, which are pointed out by Mario, too.
-In this case we find a combination of close learning venue and distant educational institution correlating favourably: on the one hand the access to living environment and everyday life by the local establishment of the volunteer program, on the other hand possibilities for learning and reflecting with like-minded people at a distant learning venue as juxtaposition to everyday life.
+In this case, we find a combination of close learning venue and distant educational institution correlating favorably: on the one hand the access to living environment and everyday life by the local establishment of the volunteer program, on the other hand possibilities for learning and reflecting with like-minded people at a distant learning venue as juxtaposition to everyday life.

 Quintessence of the impact study